hyspace/hyspace.github.io/_posts/2014-03-03-multiple-disqus-threads-on-one-page.md

 The first demo of this is my own blog.
 Try to add some inline comment in this page!

-I havn't, but will write an jQuery lib for this.
+I haven't, but will write an jQuery lib for this.
 Wait for it or see [code](https://github.com/hyspace/hyspace.github.io/blob/master/assets/themes/pure/coffee/disqus-inline.coffee) here now for help.

 [1]: http://mystrd.at/articles/multiple-disqus-threads-on-one-page/